FlagOpen/CoRobot/README_en.md

 ## DataCollect

 DataCollect is a multi-robot data collection system.
+This repository will be open-sourced in Dec 2025.

 - **Core features**:
   - Multi-protocol streams (ROS1/ROS2, Dora, sockets)